-27. Under the present regulation referenda at all level (national and local) are of a consultative nature.
+28. Under the present regulation, referenda at all levels (national and local) are of a consultative nature.
 A national referendum can be called only by Parliament.
 The two national referenda held so far in Finland were regulated by special acts.
-Popular initiative at national level does not
+Popular initiative at national summarising the replies to the questionnaire on referenda by the Venice Commission appear in documents CDL-AD(2005)034add and CDL-AD(2005)034add2.

-14 CDL-AD (2005)034, para.
+&lt;sup>14 CDL-AD (2005)034, para.
 22.

-15 CDL-AD (2005)034, para.
+&lt;sup>15 CDL-AD (2005)034, para.
 23-24.

-16 CDL-AD (2005)034, para.
+&lt;sup>16 CDL-AD (2005)034, para.
 39-40.

-17 CDL-AD(2007)008, III.8., and para.
+&lt;sup>17 CDL-AD(2007)008, III.8., and para.
 53-54 of the respective explanatory notes.

-18 Section 22 as passed on 26 June 1987 said:
+&lt;sup>18 Section 22 as passed on 26 June 1987 said:

-[&]quot;Provisions for the holding of a consultative referendum shall be determined by Act of Parliament.
+&quot;Provisions for the holding of a consultative referendum shall be determined by Act of Parliament.
 The Act shall contain provisions on the date of the referendum and on the alternatives to be presented to the voters.
 The State shall inform the voters of the alternatives and support the dissemination of information about them as prescribed in the aforesaid Act.
 Provisions on the procedure to be applied in a consultative referendum shall be prescribed by Act of Parliament."

-exist in Finland.
-The present-day regulation in the constitution is shorter that the previous one quoted above.
+level does not exist in Finland.
+The present-day regulation in the Constitution is shorter than the previous one quoted above.